 Optimising Cloud Storage Security:

-• Encryption at Rest and In Transit: Explain possible differences between data encrypting while it is on the servers and data encrypting while it is transferring.
-Which encryption protocols should be used (for example, AES 256-bit) also has to be pointed out in the comparison.
+Encryption at Rest and In Transit: Explain possible differences between data encryption while it is on the servers and data encryption while it is transferring.
+The encryption protocols that should be used (for example, AES 256-bit) should also be specified in the comparison.

-• Zero-Knowledge Authentication for Stronger Login Security: Describe how net zero knowledge protects passwords from being given to the cloud provider, but the actual login details are still authentic.
+Zero-Knowledge Authentication for Stronger Login Security: Describe how zero-knowledge authentication protects passwords from being given to the cloud provider, but the actual login details are still authentic.

 Advanced Security Features for Comprehensive Protection: